egversman/ME405-TermProject/README.md

 4 for each axis.

 For rotation about the z-axis, we used a 12-inch turntable.
-Pitch rotation was achieved through a clip holder that was directly attached to the gun and held the clip.
+Pitch rotation was achieved through a magazine holder that was directly attached to the gun and held the magazine.

 The triggering mechanism was made up of two motors housed within the nerf gun that spun disks to launch the nerf darts.
 To fire the dart, we used a relay to connect the motors to a power supply.
 At the same time, a solenoid pushed the dart into the spinning disks to launch it.

+## Electronic Design
+The electronics of the turret were split into 3 main subcategories, the motors for the pitch and yaw, the wheels to launch the dart, and the solenoid that pushed the darts into the aforementioned wheels.
+The pitch and yaw motors were controlled by the MCU directly, but the wheels and solenoid were designed to be controlled with electronic switching devices such as transistors or relays, since they required more power than the MCU was able to output.

+One of the main issues with our electrical subsystems was our inexperience with designing circuits for and using said electronic switching devices, either because the parts were not able to handle the power flowing through them in the case of the solenoid, or we were not providing enough voltage to actually switch them on possibly.

 ### CAD Design
 ![CAD Design](images/TurretCAD.png)